morwy/nidibot/README.md

 **nidibot** name was derived from **Ni**trado, **Di**scord and **bot** - game server provider and messaging platform for which this bot was written originally.

+It seems that only Nitrado has a good API for developers available.
+Any other game server provider does not provide (_pun intended_) any API at all.
+Some of them provide possibility of managing game server with remote console (RCON) though.
+RCON support would be a great addition to this project (_someday_).

+Any contributions, bug reports and pull requests are welcome!

 ### Features

 * A minimalistic set of fundamental commands - everything you need to run and manage your game server.
 * Possibility of connecting unlimited (somewhat) amount of game server providers and bots.
 * High extensibility for game server providers and bots - just add a new class for missing game server provider or bot and make a PR.
 * Easy setup - install ready-made nidibot package from PyPI and call `initialize_folder()`.
 * Simple configuration - everything is located in `bot_configuration.json` file in bot folder.
+Please see configuration description below for more details.

 ### Limitations